blbadger/blbadger.github.io/smaller-lms.md

 Recall that the 4-headed, $d_m=512$ transformer model achieved an train/test accuracy of 1.66/1.71 on TinyStories with 12 hours of RTX 3060 compute time, whereas the flat mixer with the same $d_m$ achieved values of 1.84 and 1.89, respectively.
 If these models learned the same way one would not expect for a composite model to outperform the transformer, but a quick test observes that it does: a transformer-mixer (with a flat mixer applied with a convolution size of one) hybrid achieves an accuracies of 1.62 and 1.67 given the same compute limit.

-Scaling up the compute power, we find that this transformer-mixer hybrid once again outperforms the transformer: for 2.25 hours on a 4x V100 node the hybrid achieves lower training and test loss than either mixer or transformer (above) with values of 1.53 and 1.59, respectively, which compares to train/test losses of 1.55 and 1.61 without the masked convolution (both with FlashAttention 2).
+Scaling up the compute power, we find that this transformer-mixer hybrid once again outperforms the transformer: for 2.25 hours on a 4x V100 node the hybrid achieves lower training and test loss than either mixer or transformer (above) with values of 1.53 and 1.59, respectively, which compares to train/test losses of 1.55 and 1.61 without the masked convolution (both with Flash Attention 2).

 Another way to add mixer elements to a transformer is as follows: we instead add the mixer in parallel with the self-attention module.

 ![conv mixer]({{https://blbadger.github.io}}/deep-learning/mixer_transformer_architecture.png)

-This does not yield any benefit from the standard transformer architecture, however, and achieves the same 1.55 and 1.61 loss values on the 4x V100 cluster.
+This does not yield any benefit from the standard transformer architecture, however, and achieves the same 1.55 and 1.61 loss values on the 4x V100 cluster (with flash attention 2).

+### Accurate Representation and Retrieval

+In some sense it is unsuprising that the transformer has relatively poor input representational power compared to the masked mixer.
+After all, this architecture was design on the principle that some input words are more important than others for sequence-to-sequence tasks such as machine translation; these more important words receive more *attention*.
+The softmax-transformed dot product attention serves to effectively limit the number of input tokens that influence an output per head, and with multiple heads more of the input may be attended to for any given output.
+But for accurate input representation we want something entirely different: a sampling of all input elements with some mixing process such that the information in the hidden layers of the model for token $n$ may recapitulate the prior tokens $0, 1, ..., n-1$.
+This is exactly what the mixer does.

+But if transformers exhibit inaccurate input representation but are effective langauge task learners, does input representation accuracy really matter for causal language generation?
+These results seem to imply that transformational power (ie the set of functions that the model maps from input to output) is more important than accurate representation, at least for causal language modeling.
+And indeed that is equivalent to the hypothesis that attention brings to a model, that not all words are really useful for language tasks.

+But transformers are used for many tasks that are a far cry from sequence-to-sequence models: in particular for this work, language retrieval-style tasks via embedding matching is nearly always accomplished today using transformer-based models.
+But thinking critically, are transformers really the right models for matching a query to a target text passage using some metric on the respective embeddings of each?

+The answer (at least to this author) is certainly not: the same implicit hypothesis present in self-attention (to only care about a subset of input elements) is generally not applicable to the task of finding an matching passage to a question.
+More often one wants to consider all elements of each input to make a match, or an important part may be missed without prior knowledge.

 ### Implications